“The Razor’s Edge” is a frustrating and fascinating film from 1946. It is based on the 1944 novel by W. Somerset Maugham.

 Unfortunately, some poor decisions and a plodding script draw our attention away from the interesting spiritual quest of the central character.

 Gene Tierney was married to the famous fashion designer Oleg Cassini.
 He had designed a beautiful wedding dress for her, but they wound up eloping.
 She wears the dress in the film

 and looks exquisite.
 But as beautifully as she is dressed, she has to recite lines of dialogue that are so forced and artificial they take away from the inherent intrigue of the unique plot.
 Consider: “She’s an awful woman.
 She’s bad, bad, bad!
 She’s soused from morning to night.”
 And yet, when given witty repartee, especially with Maugham, she is devastatingly sharp.
 It’s a terrific performance by Gene Tierney despite the problems with the script.

 One of the problems encountered in “The Razor’s Edge” was unavoidable.
 Tyrone Power was slightly too old to play the lead character.
 Although he was only 30 years old and still impossibly handsome.
 He looks 35 and acts more mature than that.
 Remember, at the beginning of the film (as pictured below) his character is supposed to be about 23 years old.
 It is an excellent performance at its best moments.
 Powers’ natural intelligence and personal growth shine through.

-The second problem is that the script and direction presents a conundrum.
+The second problem is that the script and direction present a conundrum.
 On the one hand, Larry’s personality comes off as sanctimonious, humorless, and pious.
 On the other hand, what exactly he learns and what revelations he has are left very vague.
-This is not the fault of Tyrone Power.
+This is not Tyrone Power’s fault.
 The direction is poor.
 And the original source material was vague and muddied about what Larry had exactly learned from his time in the Himalayas.
-Added to that was the decision by producer Darryl Zanuck to further dilute any reference to religion or faith.
+The fatal blow to any sense of coherence was the decision by producer Darryl Zanuck to further dilute any reference to religion or faith.

 A Final Thought